 Mr. Meeder is a member of Holland & Knight's National Construction Industry Practice Group.
 The group's Construction practice was ranked seventh among The Top 50 Construction Law Firms™ for 2020 by Construction Executive magazine, and received a top-tier ranking by The Legal 500 United States guide for 2020.
 In addition, the group was named the 2019 "Law Firm of the Year" for Construction Litigation by U.S. News – Best Lawyers.

-As part of his practice, Mr. Meeder is currently serving as lead project counsel for an owner's construction of a $200 million 25 megawatt hydroelectric power plant in Texas.
-Mr. Meeder also was recently appointed as special counsel to a receiver in a multiparty mechanics lien matter for the collection of $35 million in damages from a defaulting data center tenant.
+As part of his practice, Mr. Meeder served as lead project counsel for an owner's construction of a $200 million 25 megawatt hydroelectric power plant in Texas.
+Mr. Meeder currently serves as project counsel representing a developer of a 220 unit apartment complex in Illinois which is experiencing critical design, construction and delay claims.
+Mr. Meeder recently served as special counsel to a receiver in a multiparty mechanics lien matter for the collection of $35 million in damages from a defaulting data center tenant.
 In another recent matter, Mr. Meeder served as co-counsel for two HVAC contractors, the appellees, in a mechanics lien case before the Illinois Second District Appellate Court.
 Appellee counsel's collective argument that the receiver has the authority to issue priority certificates for tenant improvements that will supersede mechanics lien claimants prevailed on appeal.
 The Second District Appellate Court ruling is a landmark decision in Illinois for mechanics lien cases where a receiver is appointed.